Sémiramis (tragedy): Act 2

 The queen hates Assur - he in turn wants to be king and rule together with Azéma as his wife.
 In order to find out the will of the gods, Sémiramis obtained an oracle: a second wedding should calm Ninus in his grave.
 In a confidential conversation she reveals to Assur her intention to share the royal rule with him.

 Act 3

 Sémiramis sees that the gods have brought Arsace to her for a new marriage and decides to marry him instead of Assur.
 She announces the decision that the gods who watch over the empire have made: Arsace is the new monarch.
 Ninus's shadow rises from the grave and tells Arsace that he will rule but must atone for atrocities.

 Act 4

-The Grand Priest reveals to Arsace that he is Ninias, Ninus' son - Sémiramis himself took her husband's life, and Assur gave the poison.
+The Grand Priest reveals to Arsace that he is Ninias, Ninus' son - Sémiramis herself took her husband's life, and Assur gave the poison.
 A document written by the dying man proves the queen's guilt.
 Arsace shows the document to his mother, who then pleads guilty.